-I’m an educator, writer, art lover, as well as a museum enthusiast, educator and docent.
+I’m an educator, writer, art lover, as well as a museum enthusiast and life-long educator.
 I have a Master’s Degree in Education and Human Development with a focus in education technology.
-I've over twenty years experience in education, specifically in curriculum design, teaching, and creating learning strategies and dynamic learning experiences for learners online and face-to-face.
+I have over twenty years experience in education, specifically in curriculum design, teaching, and creating learning strategies and dynamic learning experiences for learners online and face-to-face.
 Using digital technology and online learning platforms is an especially exciting part of my work; I use innovative technology with sound pedagogical principles.
-My clients have included education institutions and organizations such as The World Bank, Cal State Fullerton, K-12 schools, and various company's learning and development departments.
+My clients have included education institutions and organizations such as The World Bank, Cal State Fullerton, K-12 schools, and various corporate learning and development departments.

 My passion for museum education led to me starting a blog, Museums for Real.
 My goal for Museums for Real is to share and explore ideas on how to make museums dynamic places of learning, growth and enjoyment.
 It's geared to people who are interested in museums and cultural institutions as places of visitor-focused learning and experiences.
 There's much opportunity to make these spaces more approachable and guest-focused; my aim is to help in some way.